Spring 2013 Photo Tour In the Canadian Rockies

 Contact: Royce Howland (royce at vividaspect dot com) or Alan Ernst (info at aurumlodge dot com)

-Tired of winter yet?
-Spring into the new year!
-This coming May, I will be leading a small group photo tour in the Rocky Mountains.
+Winter isn’t over yet, but make your plans to spring into a new season of photography!
+This May, I will be leading a small group photo tour in the Rocky Mountains.
 The tour is based at the award-winning Aurum Lodge.
 Centrally placed in David Thompson Country with access to the world-class Canadian Rockies, the lodge provides an ideal blend of location, lodgings and meal arrangements designed for the focused photographer.
-The combination of a small group size and proven instructors (with co-leader Alan Ernst and myself) permits a strong degree of personal focus for each participant.
+The combination of a small group size and proven instructors (with co-leader Alan Ernst and myself) provides a lot of personal focus for each participant.
 Our goal is to make sure each member of the group gets the maximum result from this experience.

-Based out of the lodge all 4 days, we will cover locations along the David Thompson Highway.
+Based out of the lodge for the entire tour, we will cover locations along the David Thompson Highway.
 This route runs along Abraham Lake, cutting through the front ranges of the Canadian Rockies.
 We’ll also work towards the Icefields Parkway as conditions warrant, and work some locations around Saskatchewan River Crossing.

-This is a field-oriented event aimed at providing an array of photography opportunities to participants at an intermediate to advanced level; this is not an introductory photography workshop and there is no significant classroom instruction component.
+Our tour is a field-oriented event aimed at providing an array of photography opportunities to participants at an intermediate to advanced level.
+This is not an introductory photography workshop and there is no significant classroom instruction component; you need to come properly equipped for several days of intensive photography, and know how to use all the basic features of your equipment.
 However we will provide participant-focused, hands-on instruction whenever needed.
-This will include site orientations as we hit each new or different type of location, and in-field instruction on various topics such as equipment, technique and composition.
-Based on group interest, we’ll optionally incorporate an indoor portfolio review session where we examine images made by everyone during the event to provide focused improvement opportunities.
+This will include site orientations as we hit each new or different type of location, and in-field instruction on various topics such as cameras & lenses, photography technique and composition.
+Based on group interest, we’ll optionally incorporate an indoor portfolio review session where we examine some images made by everyone, to provide focused improvement opportunities.

 This promises to be a fun event!
 Spring in the Rockies is a season of new life, and opportunities with wildlife, wildflowers and closeup subjects will be added to those of the abundant scenery: mountains, lakes, plains and forests.
+This year, we’ll also have the extra possibilities at an incredible industrial location.
 The days will be filled with an intense dedication to the wealth of photographic opportunities, and we’re also beating the summer heat and crowds.
 If your travel schedule still has a spring opening in it, join us this May!